Admiral George Gustavus Lennock1

 M, #148217, b.
 4 August 1792, d.
 8 July 1822

-Percy Bysshe Shelley was born on 4 August 1792.1 He was the son of Sir Timothy Shelley, 2nd Bt. and Elizabeth Pilford.1 He married, firstly, Harriet Westbrook, daughter of John Westbrook, in 1813.1 He married, secondly, Mary Wollstonecraft, daughter of William Godwin and Mary Wollstonecraft, on 30 December 1816.2 He died on 8 July 1822 at age 29 at Bay of Spezia, Italy, drowned.1,2
+Percy Bysshe Shelley was born on 4 August 1792.1 He was the son of Sir Timothy Shelley, 2nd Bt. and Elizabeth Pilford.1 He married, firstly, Harriet Westbrook, daughter of John Westbrook, in 1813.1 He married, secondly, Mary Wollstonecraft Godwin, daughter of William Godwin and Mary Wollstonecraft, on 30 December 1816.2 He died on 8 July 1822 at age 29 at Bay of Spezia, Italy, drowned.1,2

 Children of Percy Bysshe Shelley and Harriet Westbrook

-Children of Percy Bysshe Shelley and Mary Wollstonecraft
+Children of Percy Bysshe Shelley and Mary Wollstonecraft Godwin

 Citations

 1. [S28] L. G. Pine, editor, Burke's Genealogical and Heraldic History of the Peerage, Baronetage and Knightage, 99th edition (London, U.K.: Burke's Peerage Ltd, 1949), page 1716.
-Hereinafter cited as Burkes Peerage and Baroentage, 99th ed.
+Hereinafter cited as Burkes Peerage and Baronetage, 99th ed.

 F, #148218, b.
 30 August 1797, d.
 1 February 1851

-Mary Wollstonecraft was born on 30 August 1797.3,4 She was the daughter of William Godwin and Mary Wollstonecraft.1 She married Percy Bysshe Shelley, son of Sir Timothy Shelley, 2nd Bt. and Elizabeth Pilford, on 30 December 1816.3 She died on 1 February 1851 at age 53.1
+Mary Wollstonecraft Godwin was born on 30 August 1797.3,4 She was the daughter of William Godwin and Mary Wollstonecraft.1 She married Percy Bysshe Shelley, son of Sir Timothy Shelley, 2nd Bt. and Elizabeth Pilford, on 30 December 1816.3 She died on 1 February 1851 at age 53.1

-Mary Wollstonecraft wrote the book History of a Six Weeks' Tour, published 1817.3 She wrote the book Frankenstein, published 1818.1 She wrote the book Valperga, published 1823.3 She wrote the book The Last Man, published 1826.3 She wrote the book Ladore, published 1835.3 She wrote the book Faulkner, published 1837.3 She edited the book The Poetical Works, published 1839, 4 volumes.3 She wrote the book Rambles in germany and Italy, in 1840, 1842 and 1843, published 1844.3 She wrote the book Mathilde, published 1959, begun in 1819.3
+She wrote the book History of a Six Weeks' Tour, published 1817.3 She wrote the book Frankenstein, published 1818.1 She wrote the book Valperga, published 1823.3 She wrote the book The Last Man, published 1826.3 She wrote the book Ladore, published 1835.3 She wrote the book Faulkner, published 1837.3 She edited the book The Poetical Works, published 1839, 4 volumes.3 She wrote the book Rambles in Germany and Italy, in 1840, 1842 and 1843, published 1844.3 She wrote the book Mathilde, published 1959, begun in 1819.3

 Citations

 1. [S28] L. G. Pine, editor, Burke's Genealogical and Heraldic History of the Peerage, Baronetage and Knightage, 99th edition (London, U.K.: Burke's Peerage Ltd, 1949), page 1716.
-Hereinafter cited as Burkes Peerage and Baroentage, 99th ed.
+Hereinafter cited as Burkes Peerage and Baronetage, 99th ed.

 2. [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message to Darryl Roger Lundy, 8 February.
 Hereinafter cited as "re: Ernest Fawbert Collection."